nunit/nunit/CONTRIBUTING.md

 It is also a good idea to add a comment to an issue that you are working on to let everyone know.
 If you stop working on it, also please let us know.

-Please read through the [developer docs](https://github.com/nunit/docs/wiki/Team-Practices#technical-practices) before contributing to understand our coding standards and contribution guidelines.
+Please read through the [Developer Docs](https://docs.nunit.org/articles/developer-info/Team-Practices.html) before contributing to understand our coding standards and contribution guidelines.

 Note: Instructions on how to build and run tests can be found under [building](https://github.com/nunit/nunit/blob/master/BUILDING.md)